Matthew 11:28 -30

 Yeshua fit the description of a first century Rabbi by being a proficient teacher of Torah (law) and as such he was sought out by talmadim (disciples).
 Men would follow a great Rabbi to learn Torah, they would give up everything to follow in the very footsteps of their teacher.
 It was a high honor to be chosen by the Rabbi to be one of his disciples.

-Rabbi’s invited people to learn to keep the scriptures (Old Testament).
+Rabbi’s invited people to learn to keep the scriptures/commandments (Older Testament).
 This was called taking the “yoke of Torah” or the “yoke of the kingdom of heaven”.

 Luke 6:40 states that “a disciple is not above his teacher, but everyone who is perfectly trained will be like his teacher.”
 Will we take his “yoke” upon us?
-What was His Yoke?
+What was His yoke?
 We must study His word, pray, and imitate him, if we are to be like him.
-Remembering, that He was in the image of His Father, and so are we, to be HOLY.
+We must remember that He was in the image of His Father, and so are we, to be HOLY.
 We must give our whole lives to becoming like Him and taking His yoke upon us.

-When the Rabbi believed that his disciples were prepared to be like him in all manners, he would send them forth to make disciples, hence, more little Christ’s, all in his and God’s image.
-Yeshua sent his first disciples forth in Matthew chapter 28:18-20, instructing them to keep everything that He commanded them.
-Keep His yoke!
+When the Rabbi believed that his disciples were prepared to be like him in all manners, he would send them forth to make disciples, hence, more little Christ’s, little Messiah's, all in his and God’s image.
+Yeshua sent his first disciples forth in Matthew chapter 28:18-20, instructing them to keep everything that He commanded them, to keep His yoke, the "yoke of Torah" as He taught it to them!

 Yeshua calls us to be like Him, and then to go and make more disciples, like him; like us.
 In this regard, we are suppose to take the whole world for Messiah.
 In order to do this, we must be passionate about being his disciple.
 We must study , pray, and practice all that He taught us to do, passionately, as set-apart , consecrated, holy people.